ProtonMail/proton-bridge/release-notes/bridge_early.md

 - 2023-02-01

 ### New
-- **Please note: this update might cause one time resync of your local DB.
-The default location of the database and storage files has changed.
-Please delete the old cache location if necessary.**
+- Changed the default location of the database and storage files. **NOTE: Please delete the old cache location if necessary.**
 - Improved sending performance.
 - Optimised cache, IMAP database and storage placement.
 - Minor GUI improvements.